535 – Student Records

 535.1 Purpose of Student Records.
 Student records are collected and maintained to facilitate the instruction and guidance of the student, for legitimate research, and to provide necessary information to students, parents and future educational institutions.

 535.2 Definition.
 “Student record” as used in this policy shall include any information or data concerning the instruction, guidance or educational progress directly relating to a student which is maintained in any medium, including in writing, print, computer media, video or audio tape, film, microfilm or microfiche by the District.
-However, certain types of confidential records shall not be deemed “student records” for purposes of this policy, including (a) records made or maintained by instructional, supervisory or administrative personnel for their own use unless the record is made available to persons other than substitutes or to the student; and (b) records made or maintained by a physician, psychologist, counselor, or other recognized professional made, maintained, or used only in connection with the provision of treatment and not disclosed to any one other than those providing treatment.
-(Treatment does not include remedial educational activities; records relating to remedial educational activities shall be subject to this policy.)
+However, certain types of confidential records shall not be deemed “student records” for purposes of this policy and consistent with applicable law, including records made or maintained by instructional, supervisory or administrative personnel for their own use unless the record is made available to persons other than substitutes or to the student.

 535.3 Applicability.
 This policy shall apply to student records of students who are currently enrolled in the District or who have previously been enrolled in the District.